Scott D. Berrier

-Scott David Berrier is a lieutenant general in the United States Army who serves as the Director of the Defense Intelligence Agency.
+Scott David Berrier is a lieutenant general in the United States Army who served as the Director of the Defense Intelligence Agency from 2020 to 2024.
 Berrier was confirmed by the United States Senate as the 22nd Director of the Defense Intelligence Agency on July 30, 2020, replacing the retiring Lieutenant General Robert P. Ashley Jr. He previously served as the Deputy Chief of Staff of the Army G-2 (intelligence).
 He received his officer's commission in 1983 through the ROTC program at the University of Wisconsin–Stevens Point.